apayeur/intrinsic-manifold/README.md

 * Figure 4: Run `fig4.py`.

-* Figure 5:
+* Figure 5: If you ran `fig2.py` to produce figure 2, then to produce Figure 5A you can run `egd_fig_wm_strategies.py` using directory `fig2-exponent_W0.55` as the data directory (line 28 in `egd_fig_wm_strategies.py`).
+To produce panel B, simply scale the input by 2 at line 144 of `toy_model.py`, run `fig2.py` (first changing the save directory) and then run `egd_fig_wm_strategies.py` again with the correct data directory.

-* Supplementary figures: No support is provided for generating these figures, but most of them are simple variations the main text figures.
+* Supplementary figures: No support is provided here for generating these figures, but most of them are simple variations of the main text figures.
+Please contact the corresponding author on the paper for further guidance if required.